 Warren Buffet says that he spends about 80% of his day reading.
 Mark Zuckerberg reads a new book every week.
 Elon Musk has said that reading books taught him how to build rockets.

 Books can inspire people to make the most important business decisions.
-This is exactly what happened at MailerLite.
-Today I want to talk about the books that have had a huge impact on our business.
+We know because it's what happened at MailerLite.
+Today, I want to talk about the books that have had a massive impact on our business.

-Instead of searching for investors, we decided to build a long-term profitable business rather than a start-up project to sell in a few years.
-Now we are happy to have more than 190,000 customers who believe in our product.
+Instead of searching for investors, we decided to build a long-term, profitable business rather than a start-up project to sell after a few years.
+Now we're happy to have more than 700,000 customers who believe in our product.

 Here are a few quotes from Rework that inspire us:

 It’s entirely your responsibility to make your dreams come true.